Skip to content

 The array-data upload workflow involves three key parties:

-1. Your end-user: The person uploading their genotyping export
+1. Your end-user: The person supplying their genotyping export

-2. Your application (consumer health company): Handles user requests and integrates with Gencove's API
+2. Your application (consumer health company): Collects the file, integrates with Gencove's API, and uploads the file

-3. Gencove: Hosts the upload experience, stores the file, and runs analysis
+3. Gencove: Stores the file and runs analysis

 sequenceDiagram